wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-rest-connector/sf-rest-connector-example.md

             <img src="../../../../assets/img/connectors/salesforce-api-property-mediator-values2.png" title="Add values to capture fieldAndValue value" width="800" alt="Add values to capture fieldAndValue value"/>

-3. Creating the sequence to retrive the salesforce objects created.
+3. Creating the sequence to retrieve the created Salesforce objects.

+   For this you need to define a new sequence called `retrieve`.
+Please follow the steps given in 2 to create a new sequence.

     1. Initialize the connector.

         You can use the generated tokens to initialize the connector.
-Please follow the steps  given in 2.1 for setting up the `init` operation to the `retrive.xml` sequence.
+Please follow the steps  given in 2.a for setting up the `init` operation to the `retrive.xml` sequence.

     2. Setting up the retrieve operation.

         1. To retrieve data from the created objects in the Salesforce account, you need to add the `query` operation to the `retrieve` sequence.

-            - **queryString** :  This variable contains specified SOQL query.
-In this sample this SOQL query executes to retrive `id` and `name` from created `Account`.
+            - **queryString** :  This variable contains the specified SOQL query.
+In this sample, this SOQL query executes to retrieve `id` and `name` from the created `Account`.
 If the query results are too large, the response contains the first batch of results.

         2. Navigate into the **Palette** pane and select the graphical operations icons listed under **Salesforce Connector** section.
-Then drag and drop the `query` operations into the Design pane.
+Then, drag and drop the `query` operations into the Design panel.

             <img src="../../../../assets/img/connectors/salesforce-drag-and-drop-query.png" title="Add query operation to retrive sequnce" width="800" alt="Add query operation to retrive sequnce"/>

-        3. Select the query operation and add `id, name from Account` query to the properties section shown as bellow.
+        3. Select the query operation and add the SOQL query to the properties section shown below.

+            - **SOQL query** : `id` and `name` from `Account` (Retrieve list of `id`s and `name`s from the `Account` type sObject)

             <img src="../../../../assets/img/connectors/salesforce-api-retrive-query-operation-sequnce.png" title="Add query to the query operation in retrive sequnce" width="800" alt="Add query to the query operation in retrive sequnce"/>

 4. Configure the `salesforcerest API` using the created `create` and `retrive` sequences.

     Now you can select the API which we created in step 1.
 Navigate into the **Palette** pane and select the graphical operations icons listed under **Defined Sequences** section.
-Then drag and drop the created `create` and `retrive` sequences to the Design pane.
+Then drag and drop the created `create` and `retrive` sequences to the Design panel.

     <img src="../../../../assets/img/connectors/salesforce-drag-and-drop-sequencestothe-DesignPane.png" title="Drag and drop sequences to the Design view" width="800" alt="Drag and drop sequences to the Design view"/>